Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Background

 \subsection{GPU Power Consumption}

-A GPU's power consumption can be divided into two components: \emph{dynamic power and static power}.
+A GPU's power consumption can be divided into two components: \emph{dynamic power and static power}~\cite{gpuwattch,flipflop-icse26,perseus-sosp24}.
 Dynamic power is the power consumed by the chip's \emph{compute and memory activity}; it is proportional to core frequency and the square of voltage.
-In contrast, static power is consumed by \emph{all parts of the chip} at all times regardless of utilization or activity; it largely does not depend on core frequency.
+In contrast, static power is consumed by \emph{all parts of the chip} at all times regardless of utilization or activity.